Dissipative phase transitions in $n$-photon driven quantum nonlinear resonators: Introduction, motivations, and summary of the main results

 In the panorama of DPTs, the parametrically-driven (or two-photon) Kerr resonator has attracted considerable interest \cite{BartoloPRA16,MingantPRA18_Spectral,SavonaPRA17,RotaPRL19,HeugelPRL19}.
-Indeed, it provided an ideal test model that displays both first- and second-order criticalities in different regions of the parameter space \cite{BartoloPRA16}, and represents one of the few cases for which a steady-state can be analytically found \cite{MingantiSciRep16,RobertsPRX20}.
+Indeed, it provided an ideal test model that displays both first- and second-order criticalities in different regions of the parameter space \cite{BartoloPRA16} and represents one of the few cases for which a steady-state can be analytically found \cite{MingantiSciRep16,RobertsPRX20}.
 Thus, DPTs of this model were extensively studied \cite{BartoloPRA16,BartoloEPJST17,SavonaPRA17,HeugelPRL19}, in connection with the spectral properties of the Liouvillian \cite{MingantPRA18_Spectral} and more exotic phenomena, such as exceptional points and parity-time symmetry breaking \cite{ZhangPRA21}.
-These findings represented the natural extension of the well known results about first-order transition in the coherently-driven (one-photon) Kerr resonator \cite{CasteelsPRA16,BartoloPRA16,RodriguezPRL17,FitzpatrickPRX17,FinkNatPhys18,Brookes2021,ChenarXiv22}, pioneered by Drummond and Walls \cite{Drummond_JPA_80_bistability}, and showed how the presence of multi-photon driving and dissipation can drastically modify the physics of nonlinear bosonic resonators \cite{BartoloPRA16,SavonaPRA17,LieuPRL20}.
-Remarkably, all these results obtained at the single-resonator level provided a guideline to investigate emergent phenomena in more complex lattice architectures \cite{RotaPRL19,VicentiniPRA18,Foss-FeigPRA17,VerstraelenPRR20,RotaPRA19}, allowing drawing important parallelisms.
+These findings represented the natural extension of the well-known results about first-order DPTs in the coherently-driven (one-photon) Kerr resonator \cite{CasteelsPRA16,BartoloPRA16,RodriguezPRL17,FitzpatrickPRX17,FinkNatPhys18,Brookes2021,Chen22}, pioneered by Drummond and Walls \cite{Drummond_JPA_80_bistability}, and showed how the presence of multi-photon driving and dissipation can drastically modify the physics of nonlinear bosonic resonators \cite{BartoloPRA16,SavonaPRA17,PRLLieu20}.
+Remarkably, all these results obtained at the single-resonator level provided a guideline to investigate emergent phenomena in more complex lattice architectures \cite{RotaPRL19,VicentiniPRA18,Foss-FeigPRA17,VerstraelenPRR20,RotaPRA19}.
+The fundamental theoretical interest in studying the properties of single or few resonators \cite{CasteelsPRA16,CasteelsPRA17,CasteelsPRA17-2,MingantPRA18_Spectral,SavonaPRA17,MingantiPRA23,felicetti2020universal}, but with $n$-photon driving schemes, is also strongly motivated by the recent achievement of higher-order photon pumping exploiting strong nonlinearities in superconducting circuits \cite{Svensson2018,ChangPRX20,Lang2021}.